How to Choose Delayed Egress Hardware

 If you want to install delayed egress, consult your local AHJ.

 Delayed Egress Exit Devices

 All major exit device manufacturers offer a grade one exit device with delayed egress.

 The advantages of a self-contained delayed egress exit device over a magnet are:

 - Exit devices are inherently fail secure (mags are always fail safe)

 - Can be fire rated

 - Does not take up space in the opening

 Delayed Egress Systems from Components

-One of my favorite components for conversion of a door with an existing electromagnetic lock is the Securitron BA-XDT delayed egress system in a box.
-You get the sounder, the signage, and the timer module in one package.
-The unit can be easily mounted above the door or high on the wall nearby.
+One component for conversion of a door with an existing electromagnetic lock is the Securitron BA-XDT.
+It includes the sounder, signage, and timer module in one package.
 It requires in addition an initiation device, reset, on/off and bypass switches and a regulated and filtered power supply.
 Several manufacturers make similar products.